bids-standard/bids-validator/docs/dev/environment.md

 $ cd bids-validator
 ```

-## Test datasets (required for the test suite)
+## Test datasets (required for the full test suite)

-The test suite depends on a collection of sample BIDS datasets that live
+Several tests exercise the validator against sample BIDS datasets that
-in a git submodule under `tests/data/bids-examples/` (about 60 MB).
+live in a git submodule under `tests/data/bids-examples/` (about 60 MB).
 Initialize it before running tests:

 ```console